Louie Barry

-Louie Mark Barry (born 21 June 2003) is an English professional footballer who plays as a striker and winger for Sheffield United, on loan from club Aston Villa.
+Louie Mark Barry (born 21 June 2003) is an English professional footballer who plays as a striker and winger for club Sheffield Wednesday.

-Having spent a decade in the West Bromwich Albion Academy, he moved to Barcelona in 2019, becoming the first English-born player to join and play for the La Masia academy.
-He subsequently joined the Aston Villa Academy in January 2020.
+Having spent a decade in the West Bromwich Albion Academy, he moved to Barcelona in 2019, in their famed La Masia academy.
+He subsequently joined the Aston Villa Academy in 2020.

 Barry represented both England and the Republic of Ireland at youth international level.
 He declared his intention to play senior international football for Ireland in August 2025.

 Early and personal life

 Barry was born in Sutton Coldfield, and has dual British and Irish citizenship.
 He attended Bishop Walsh Catholic School.
 In February 2020, he said that he had been an Aston Villa fan his entire life.

 Club career

 Early career

 Barry played for local Sutton Coldfield side, Sutton United as an under-8 where he played with future teammate Tim Iroegbunam.
 Barry joined the West Bromwich Albion academy at the age of six, and by 2018 had progressed to the under-U21 squad.